Inventory Management & Maintenance Guide

 - Preparing orders to send in bulk or transfer inventory

-Inventory management glossary
+Inventory management and maintenance glossary

 Below is a handy table summarizing several basic inventory management terms you’ll come across.